abdelrazekrizk/Developing-and-Deploying-a-Basic-Web-Application-on-Amazon-EKS/README.md

 `<instance-id>` with your **instance-ids**. <br>

 - Remember to always follow the best practices and guidelines provided by your cloud provider to ensure a smooth and efficient cleanup process.
 - Regularly reviewing and optimizing your resource utilization can not only save costs but also improve the overall performance and efficiency of your cloud infrastructure.
-- Regularly reviewing and optimizing your resource utilization can not only save costs but also improve the overall performance and efficiency of your cloud infrastructure.

   Keep in mind that this example is minimal and focuses on the basic steps. <br>